10 Best Throwing Axes & Tomahawks (2023) | [Ranked by Marine]

 Distinguishing features, carry style, and Uses

-• Tomahawks are usually thought of more as weapons than tools, but in reality, they can be used as tools as well.
-A distinguishing difference between a tomahawk and an axe is the removable head, which can be an advantage if you’re looking for a more portable blade/throwing weapon.
-You hold a tomahawk (often called a “hawk”) with one hand when throwing it.
-You grasp it almost like it is a hammer, and you are getting ready to pound a nail.
+• You grasp it almost like it is a hammer, and you are getting ready to pound a nail.
 The “nail” is the target.
 The tomahawk flies speedily through the air and “nails” the target right on the head.
-In a lot of competitions and clubs, throwing tomahawks, axes, and hatchets, are often referred to as one in the same.
-You hardly hear the word hatchet anymore (except for in camping and outdoor use), it is mostly “hawks” and “axes”.
+In a lot of competitions and clubs, throwing tomahawks, axes, and hatchets is often referred to as one and the same.
+You hardly hear the word hatchet anymore (except for in camping and outdoor use).
+It is mostly “hawks” and “axes”.

 • Hatchets are made to use with one hand, have a fairly short handle, and often include a hammered edge.
-Originally, they were designed to fit into smaller spaces which required less of a “back-swing” than an axe.
+Originally, they were designed to fit into smaller spaces, which required less of a “back-swing” than an axe.
 You don’t hear the term “throwing hatchet” much, even though they are easy to throw.
 Hatchets have always been as much fun to throw as a knife.
-The “Battle Hatchet” has been taken over by the “Battle Axe”.
-Hatchets for outdoor use are commonly employed in cutting saplings and clearing small branches along trails and such.
-Boy Scouts like to carry them.
-The modern compact axes double as a hatchet and are very “multi-purpose”.

-• Axes, as mentioned before, the terms axe and tomahawk are often used interchangeably, but there are distinguishing differences.
-Along with the differences noted under the tomahawk section, axe heads are typically a little heavier and on average are bigger than tomahawks.
-That said, when it comes to throwing competitions they fall into the same category.
-Throwing axes of today are precision crafted weapons.
+• Axes as mentioned before, the terms axe and tomahawk are often used interchangeably, but there are distinguishing differences.
+Along with the differences noted under the tomahawk section, axe heads are typically a little heavier and, on average, bigger than tomahawks.
+That said, when it comes to throwing competitions, they fall into the same category.
+Throwing axes of today are precision-crafted weapons.
 The WATL (World Axe Throwing League) permits either throwing with one hand or two hands.
-Axes require two hands for splitting firewood or logs.
-The long-handled axe is perfect for chopping up firewood because of its strong striking power when brought down full force from an overhead swing.
-The axe was the lumberjack’s constant companion, and they too, had competitions.
-It would be nigh impossible to cut a huge tree down with the common hatchet of “yesteryears”.
+Axes require two hands to split firewood or logs.

 6 Tips and Consecrations to Find the Best Throwing Axe for You